mkosir/demozap/README.md

 ## Generated Demos

-- By default generated demo files will be prefixed with `_` for example:
+- By default generated demo files will be prefixed with `_`:
   `MyComponent.demozap.jsx` → `_MyComponent.jsx`
 - You can set custom prefix with `--prefix` flag:
   `$ demozap generate --prefix=CustomPrefix`